-SNHU has been graduating successful leaders for more than 75 years.
-The university has received Best of Business awards for its M.B.A. and online degree programs, has been named a Best Buy by geteducated.com and is a designated Military-Friendly School.
+SNHU has been graduating successful leaders for more than 70 years.
 Our undergraduate and graduate academic programs are designed with the real world in mind.
 Our programs and students are career-focused, yet the university provides a well-rounded education that incorporates the liberal arts so graduates are truly prepared for the real world.

-The university has approximately 2,200 traditional, full-time undergraduate day students and about 10,000 enrollments in all divisions (day, evening, weekend and online undergraduate and graduate students).
+The university has approximately 1,900 traditional, full-time undergraduate day students and about 9,425 enrollments in all divisions (day, evening, weekend and online undergraduate and graduate students).

 The university recognizes that graduates will be world citizens and has moved to increase the exchange of ideas and experiences between students in the U.S. and other countries.
-Students come from more than 79 countries to attend SNHU.
+Students come from more than 70 countries to attend SNHU.
 This cultural diversity enriches the learning experience for all.
 In addition, the university's participation in the University Studies Abroad Consortium means students can choose to study abroad at one of 36 institutions in 26 countries in Asia, Africa, Australia, Europe and Latin America.